curriecode/midterm/README.md

 ## Getting Started
-The project is deployed for use here [here](https://mappifyy.herokuapp.com/login/4)
+You can see a final deployed version [here](https://mappifyy.herokuapp.com/login/4)

 This project requires the following dependencies on your development machine:
 ```